zeitgitter/git-timestamp/server/Install.md

   (parameter `commit-at`).
 * Configure the remaining parameters, including whether to have upstream cross-timestamping.
+* Set up a front-end webserver doing HTTPS and proxying.
+* Update the contact parameters in `/var/igitt/web`.
 * Test it thoroughly.
 * If your server should be public, create a pull request with your addition to `…/doc/ServerList.md`.